stevenktruong/math-website/data/quals/algebra/index.md

 title: Algebra
 ---

-While studying for the algebra qualifying exam, I will be typing up solutions for the problems I worked on.
+While studying for the algebra qualifying exam, I typed up solutions for the problems I worked on.
+I passed with the Fall 2021 exam.

 ### Resources